Program Description and Curriculum

 • Collegial interaction and feedback

-We employ extensive supervision (often involving videotaped material), which will help cultivate the intern's observational and self-reflection skills.
+We employ extensive supervision (often involving videotaped material), which helps to cultivate the intern's observational and self-reflection skills.

 Goals of the Program

-• Working in inpatient and outpatient psychiatric services
+• Treating patients in inpatient and outpatient psychiatric services

 • Interprofessional/interdisciplinary treatment team collaboration (including psychiatrists, social workers, psychiatric nurses, and occupational therapists)